-However, when analytical and/or numerical models are required, they should be designed for the purpose of supporting decision-making (Doherty 2022; Doherty and Moore 2019, 2021), to:
+However, when analytical and/or numerical models are required, they should be designed for the purpose of supporting decision making (Doherty 2022; Doherty and Moore 2019, 2021), to:

-- quantify the uncertainties of predictions of management interest (the 'quantities of interest') so that risks can be estimated for proposed management actions - justify the model simplifications and abstractions involved in assessing these uncertainties - reduce predictive uncertainties through assimilation of data - ensure that parameter and structural variability is represented in the range of uncertainty analysis outputs so that the uncertainties of decision-critical model predictions are not underestimated and management risks are not understated.
+- quantify the uncertainties of predictions of management interest (the 'quantities of interest') so that risks can be estimated for proposed management actions; - justify the model simplifications and abstractions involved in assessing these uncertainties; - reduce predictive uncertainties through assimilation of data; and - ensure that parameter and structural variability is represented in the range of uncertainty analysis outputs so that the uncertainties of decision-critical model predictions are not underestimated and management risks are not understated.

-In that sense, 'model' should not be thought of as simply a noun or a deliverable, but more as a verb for a risk-based process of investigating the complex interplay of stressors, sources and causal pathways for impacts on receptors and the uncertainties involved, in order to provide information to support decision-making and environmental management.
-This requires a model to be designed with optimum complexity (Doherty and Moore 2019), which can be judged not by whether more complexity can be added (e.g., geological structure, hydrological processes) but by whether none of the key system features included in the design can be taken away (Voss 2011a, Voss 2011b, Ferré 2016).
-The results from any modelling should show a robust estimate of the range and likelihood of possible outcomes to support risk management and regulatory decision-making.
-Note that a model itself cannot be described as 'having low uncertainty', but the results of model simulations (modelling in the verb sense) can objectively quantify the uncertainty.
+In that sense, a 'model' should not be thought of as simply a noun or a deliverable, but more as a verb for a risk-based process of investigating the complex interplay of stressors, sources and causal pathways for impacts on receptors and the uncertainties involved, in order to provide information to support decision-making and environmental management.
+The results from any modelling should show the range and likelihood of possible outcomes, based on sensitivity and uncertainty analysis predictions that are sufficiently robust to support risk management and regulatory decision-making.

-Sufficient information should be provided in the environmental assessment documentation to allow an independent reviewer (IESC or others) to evaluate the justifications for the assertions made - for example, on the basis for the conceptual or ecohydrological models, discussing the underlying assumptions for the numerical models and why an ecosystem is or is not groundwater dependent.
-IESC reviews of environmental impact statements have often found report documentation is unsatisfactory on the justification or testing of the assumptions, approximations and assertions that are made in developing the conceptual model and then designing and implementing that in a numerical model and uncertainty analysis.
-An independent reader of the environmental assessment documents should be able to verify the justifications for all significant assumptions, approximations, assertions, methodologies, techniques and conclusions made by the proponent.
+Sufficient information should be provided in the environmental assessment documentation to allow an independent reviewer (IESC or others) to evaluate the justifications for the assertions made.
+For example, on the basis for the conceptual or ecohydrological models, the underlying assumptions for the numerical models and why an ecosystem is or is not groundwater-dependent.
+An independent reader of the environmental assessment documents should be able to verify all significant assumptions, methodologies, techniques, assertions and conclusions made by the proponent.
 To that end, assessment reports should be as self-contained as possible, minimising the need for the reader to consult several volumes of technical reports to understand the methodologies and assumptions applied and the predictions of impacts on groundwater and surface water systems and dependent ecosystems (but allowing for the flow of information between disciplines conducting the assessments).
-For example, there are usually linkages between the groundwater and surface water assessments, such as to estimate recharge/runoff and to evaluate the site water balance (usually presented in the surface water report).
+For example, there are usually linkages between the groundwater and surface water report).
 These site water balance assessments typically use outputs from the groundwater model as key inputs, and produce outputs that can form inputs to post-mining groundwater model scenarios of a final void lake (Figure 2).
 All of these assessments should involve uncertainty assessment methods.
 See also section 4.1.

-Figure 2.
-Example of interactions between groundwater and surface water models (after Gresswell et al. 2019)
+Figure 2 - Example of interactions between groundwater and surface water models (after Gresswell et al. 2019)